Skip to content

 The key is to cease all programs and activities that may consume memory in the background.
 Once that’s done, try reloading the particular tab and see if that resolves the issue.

-Update Chrome browser
+Method 5: Update Chrome browser to Latest Version

 1. Launch the Google Chrome browser.